-Motivated by these concreate suggestions for a possible QSL state in these iridium-based DP system, we undertook an in-depth inelastic light (Raman) scattering studies to probe the quasiparticle excitations in Gd2ZnIrO6, with Ir4+ (5d), where the physics is governed by the $J{eff} = 1/2$ picture.
+Motivated by these concreate suggestions for a possible QSL state in these iridium-based DP systems, we undertook an in-depth inelastic light (Raman) scattering studies to probe the quasiparticle excitations in Gd2ZnIrO6, with Ir4+ (5d5).
 Smoking gun evidence for a QSL phase may be uncovered via the observation of a quantum spin and/or orbital fluctuations, and these dynamic fluctuations may reveal itself indirectly via interacting with the photon which is inelastically scattered by these underlying quantum fluctuations.
-Since the QSL state is a manifestation of the topological order, it does not break any symmetry, and so the translational one is characterized by zero momentum, it is expected that Raman spectroscopy can be a suitable technique to detect signature of a QSL state.
-Raman scattering is a very powerful technique to probe the dynamical quantum fluctuations associated with spin and orbital DoF reflected via the emergence of the quasi-elastic peaks at low energy in the Raman response $\chi''(\omega,T)$ [26-32], smoking gun of a quantum spin liquid state.
+Raman scattering is a very powerful technique to probe the dynamical quantum fluctuations associated with spin and orbital DoF reflected via the emergence of the quasi-elastic peak at low energy in the Raman response χ "(ω ,T) [27-33], smoking gun evidence of a quantum spin liquid state.
+Within this scenario, an inelastic light (Raman) scattering can be a suitable technique for the detection of robust signature of a QSL state.
 The unique ability of Raman scattering in the present study is reflected in the observation of a strong quasi-elastic response with lowering temperature, quite startling it start emerging much above the long-range magnetic ordering temperature.
 The low energy quasielastic peak is found to be nearly isotropic with respect to the polarization of light fixed in the basal plane and is consistent with the constraints imposed by the symmetry.
-This characteristic low energy scattering response clearly evince the presence of strong spin-orbital coupled underlying quantum fluctuations which survive even much above the $T_N$ .
-Quite interestingly, the corresponding estimated dynamic Raman susceptibility, $\chi^{dyn}(T)$ , amplitude does not quenched below $T_N$ , instead it decreases only by ~ 25 % of its maximum value, as expected for a conventional magnetic system, signaling that it emerges from a quantum liquid state.

-Raman scattering measurements on Gd2ZnIrO6 polycrystalline, synthesized as described in ref.
-23, samples were performed in quasi-back scattering configuration using 532-nm and 633-nm Laser at very low power, in the temperature range of 4-330 K [33-34].
-To the best of our knowledge, hitherto there is no report on this DP system probing underlying quantum spin fluctuations and exploring the link with the anticipated spin fractionalization a necessary denominator of the quantum liquid $|GS\rangle$ .
+This characteristic low energy scattering response clearly evince the presence of strong spin-orbital coupled underlying quantum fluctuations.
+Quite interestingly, the corresponding estimated dynamic Raman susceptibility, $\chi^{dyn}(T)$, amplitude does not quenched below T_N , instead it decreases only by ~ 25 % of its maximum value, as expected for a conventional magnetic system, signaling that it emerges from a quantum liquid state.
+This also hint that the ordered ground state in this system may be proximate to quantum phase transition into a spin liquid ground state.
+Raman scattering measurements on Gd2ZnIrO6 polycrystalline samples, synthesized as described in ref.
+24, were performed in quasi-back scattering configuration using 532-nm and 633-nm Laser at very low power, in the temperature range of 4-330 K [34-35].
+To the best of our knowledge, hitherto there is no report on this DP system probing underlying quantum spin fluctuations and exploring the link with the anticipated spin fractionalization a necessary denominator of the quantum liquid $|GS\rangle$.
 The fluctuation-dissipation theorem connects the underlying dynamic fluctuations to the imaginary part of the corresponding susceptibility which is reflected in the Raman scattering.
-Figure 1(a) shows the imaginary part of the susceptibility